locationtech/geomesa/docs/user/convert/avro.rst

 This schema defines an avro file that has a field named ``content`` which has a nested object which is either of type ``DataObj`` or ``OtherObject``.
-As an exercise...using avro tools we can generate some test data and view it:
+As an exercise, we can use avro tools to generate some test data and view it:

 ::